Critical behaviors and phase transitions of black holes in higher order gravities and extended phase spaces

 \subsection{Critical behavior in the canonical ensemble}

 The phase transitions and critical exponents of the BI-AdS black holes for $d=4$ were calculated in the canonical and grand canonical ensembles \cite{GunasekaranEtal:2012,Fernando:2006}.
 Also, the stability analysis of five dimensional GB-BI black holes in the AdS space were studied in \cite{zou:2010}. \\ Now, let us investigate the critical behavior of GB-BI-AdS black holes in the canonical ensemble and the extended phase space for $d=5,6$.
-In the canonical ensemble, we adopt fixed values for $\beta$, $Q$, and $\alpha$ and consider the $P-v$ extended phase space.
-Also, we expand our calculations for GB-BI-AdS black holes in the grand canonical ensemble when $\beta$, $\varphi$, and $\alpha$ are thermodynamic variables.\\ Using Eq. (\ref{thermodynamic}), we obtain the following equation of state for the black hole system in the canonical ensemble:
+In the canonical ensemble, we adopt fixed values for $\beta$, $Q$, and $\alpha$ and consider the $P-v$ extended phase space.\\ Using Eq. (\ref{thermodynamic}), we obtain the following equation of state for the black hole system in the canonical ensemble:

 Thus, the critical points can be determined by using the following conditions